KiSwiSje/esp8266_experiments/readme.md

 ===================

 esp8266 wifi module - and some simple ways to talk to it
+note: this device is far from reliable - expect frequent restarts - even hanging connections - handling these automatically is a bit of a challenge

+I must admit - i had a bit of a struggle - i somehow lost reliability of the server (esp8266 restarts a lot!) but i think i managed to solve some problems the code is a huge mess, though - will try and clean it up

 there seem to be many different versions of the firmware around, and each reacts differently to the commands sent to it